 - Test video conferencing equipment thoroughly before each and every meeting.

-- At any virtual meeting, have someone make introductions at the beginning of the meeting and include what their responsibilities to the team are.
+- Have someone make introductions at the beginning of the meeting and include what their responsibilities to the team are.

-- Keep your information tight, such as up-to-date mailing lists, to keep everyone informed of current questions, answers, and general progress on work being done.
+- Keep your information tight, such as up-to-date mailing lists, to keep everyone informed of current questions, answers, and general progress of the work.

 - Watch out for cliques that may form that tend to work independently of the team.
-Cliques tend to seek each other out instead of going through proper channels, so it is in your best interest to keep in the loop.
+Cliques tend to seek each other out instead of going through proper channels.
+Therefore, it is in your best interest to keep in the loop.

-- Keep your eye on groups that have worked independently in the past, especially home-based employees, to ensure that they are fitting into the team and working well.
+- Keep your eye on groups that have worked independently in the past, especially home-based employees.
+Ensure that they are fitting into the team and working well.
 Keep in mind that these workers function well alone and will tend to gravitate toward that mode of operation.

 - Ensure your team is attuned to cultural sensitivities.
-This may require cultural sensitivity training and should be done as close to the beginning of the team forming as is possible to avoid misunderstandings.
+This may require cultural sensitivity training.
+It should be done as close to the beginning of the team forming as is possible to avoid misunderstandings.